 - enroll in classes for which the university receives tax support.
 Option III programs do not qualify.

-- meet satisfactory academic progress as determined by the Office of Financial Aid even if you never applied for financial aid, and
+- meet satisfactory academic progress (SAP) as determined by the Office of Scholarhips and Financial Aid even if you never applied for financial aid, and

-- be in compliance with SB 1210 as determined by the student accounts receivable office (SAR).
+- be in compliance with Texas Education Code §54.2001 as determined by the Student Accounts Receivable office (SAR).

-If you qualify for both the Post-9/11 GI Bill® and the Hazlewood exemption, you may not use the Hazlewood exemption for tuition paid by the VA.
-Any remaining tuition that can be exempted will be processed after the census date (12th class day in the fall and spring, 4th class day in the summer) and after your Post 9/11 tuition amount is finalized.
+If you qualify for both the Post-9/11 GI Bill® and the Hazlewood exemption, you must use your VA benefits first.
+Any remaining tuition that can be exempted under the Hazlewood Exemption will be processed after the census date (12th class day in the fall and spring, 4th class day in the summer) and after your Post-9/11 tuition amount is finalized.